Kern Health Care Delivery Scholars Program

 The program expands Mayo Clinic's research agenda in the area of high-impact, high-value, evidenced-based, community interventions.
 It serves as a laboratory for developing a cohort of expertise and a program of research in population health.

-Population Health Research Program scholars have already begun to build the evidence base and advance understanding in a number of areas.
+Population Health Science Scholars have already begun to build the evidence base and advance understanding in a number of areas.